Orroral Valley Tracking Station (former) carpark

 While this trail is walkable year round it can however be prone to snow from between April and September so come prepared.
 The heat can be oppressive between November and February so if you are walking during the summer months it is best to start early and take breaks during the middle of the day to avoid the heat

 The walk to Mt Bimberi, the highest peak in the Australian Capital Territory (ACT) is a long and difficult one that forms part of the Australian Alps Walking Trek (AAWT).
 The thing I really like about this hike is that it is about as remote as it gets – I have done this trail and not seen any other walkers.
-This is probably the ultimate multi-day training hike in the Canberra region.
+This is probably the ultimate multi-day hike in the Canberra region.

 This trail is usually considered a three day hike for the average walker but can be done in one or two days if you have a high level of fitness.
 The walk starts at the site of the decommissioned Orroral Valley Space Tracking Station and the facilities provide a great day picnic or overnight camp in its own right with a decent toilet block, picnic tables and gas BBQs.

 The trail starts off with a 5.84 km walk along one of the fire trails before turning off the road onto the AAWT proper.
 The turnoff point is easy to miss so start paying attention at about the 5 km mark and look to the left side of the road (there is a photo of the turnoff point below).
 Once you turn onto the side trail, the track is undulating for about 1 km before a steep incline towards the top of the hill at Cotter Gap.
 Camping is possible in this area although not recommended.
 From Cotter Gap the trail is undulating but mainly downward and in relatively good condition although tree falls on this trail are common so you will usually have to climb over/under or around logs of various sizes.
 The trail continues downwards to Cotter Flat at approximately the 15 km mark.
 Cotter Flat is the best camping area on the trail with flat grassy ground kept short by the large local Kangaroo population.
 I highly recommend Cotter Flat as the place to pitch the tent.
-If you are doing this trip as a two or three day walk then you can drop your gear off here and hike to the summit of Mt Bimberi with a much lighter pack as the hills get very steep from here.
+If you are doing this trip as a two or three day walk then you can drop your main pack off here and hike to the summit of Mt Bimberi with a much lighter day pack as the hills get very steep from here on in.

 The walk from Cotter Flat to Mt Bimberi is where this trail really starts to get hard.
 From Cotter Flat to the top of Mt Bimberi it is approximately 12.5 km.
 There are two steep inclines on this section of the trail.
 The first is a fire trail that has a small section with a gradient of 1:4 or similar (I’m not joking) before flattening out for about 1.5 km prior to Murrays Gap.
 Murrays Gap is suggested as a camp site however I would avoid it unless you didn’t have a choice for a number of reasons: